Vkumar-sys/Python-Data-Analysis-Project-Understanding-the-dynamics-of-Naukri.com-data-/README.md

 ⇾ Identified the most common job titles and exploring how they vary across industries and locations

 ⇾ Identified keywords or phrases in job descriptions to understand common requirements or preferences among employers

+# Some Jupyter Notebook Snapshots:-

 # Challenges:-
 ◽ Dealt with the missing values by applying appropriate data imputation techniques